 This modeling report also assesses the impact of varying bentonite mixtures in a soil amendment layer within the reclaimed sands on the system hydrogeology.
-This was done by conducting a sensitivity analyses of the system to the hydraulic conductivity of the bentonite mixture.
+This was done by conducting a sensitivity analysis of the system to the hydraulic conductivity of the bentonite mixture.
+The model does not simulate the physical process of placing the bentonite-enhanced soil layer.
 The modeling suggests a 10.9% bentonite mixture in the amended sand layer provides the least amount of hydrogeologic impact at the mine site.